camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 ---

 In this section you learn how to create your first CMMN 1.1 case.
-Make sure to [Install the Camunda Modeler](/manual/latest/installation/camunda-modeler) first.
+Start up the Camunda Modeler now.

 # Create a New CMMN 1.1 Diagram